 What does not work: a peppercorn rent, a £1-a-year rent, a token rent set well below local market.
 HMRC's enquiry pattern on this is consistent.
 They compare the rent against contemporaneous lettings evidence (Rightmove archive, ARLA data, valuer reports) and treat any material shortfall as a continuing reservation.

-The donor's CGT base cost is unchanged by the rental arrangement; the property having been gifted at deemed market value, the donee's base cost is the gift-date value (see CGT on Gifting Property to Family Members for the donor-side mechanics including the 60-day reporting obligation and the connected-persons rule).
+The rental arrangement does not change your CGT position on the gift itself.
+Because the property was gifted at deemed market value, the donee's base cost is the gift-date value (see CGT on Gifting Property to Family Members for the gift-side mechanics, including the 60-day reporting obligation and the connected-persons rule).

 Escape route two: the Schedule 20 paragraph 6 co-ownership carve-out